Reg Presley

 Reginald Maurice Ball (12 June 1941 – 4 February 2013), known professionally as Reg Presley, was an English singer and songwriter.
-He was the lead singer with the 1960s rock and roll band the Troggs, whose hits included "Wild Thing" (#1 on the Hot 100 on 30 July – 6 August 1966) and "With a Girl Like You" (#1 on the UK Official Singles Chart on 4–11 August 1966).
+He was the lead singer of the 1960s rock and roll band the Troggs, whose hits included "Wild Thing" (#1 on the Hot 100 on 30 July – 6 August 1966) and "With a Girl Like You" (#1 on the UK Official Singles Chart on 4–11 August 1966).
 He wrote the song "Love Is All Around", which was featured in the films Four Weddings and a Funeral and Love Actually.

 Personal life

 Reginald Maurice Ball was born in Andover, Hampshire, in 1941.
 His father was a milkman, later a bus driver, and his mother ran a cafe.
 He left school at the age of fifteen.
 He joined the building trade on leaving school and became a bricklayer.
 He gave up this job when the Troggs' song "Wild Thing" entered the top ten in the United Kingdom music charts in 1966.